See how Frete cut frontend build time by 70%

 JetBrains is also worth mentioning because its AI Assistant includes MCP support documentation, making it more relevant to power users than expected.

-Verdict: Zed is strong and improving, but ecosystem gravity is still real, especially for niche workflows.
+Verdict: Zed is strong and improving, and 1.0 narrowed the ecosystem gap meaningfully.
+VS Code's gravity still wins for niche extension needs.

 This is the practical comparison most developers want.